cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 })
 ```

-If you need to hold a reference reference or compare values of text:
+If you need to hold a reference or compare values of text:

 ```javascript
 cy.get('div').invoke('text').then((text1) => {